Table of Contents Show

 Camco Adjustable Pressure Regulator

-- Adjustment screw in cap to allow selection of desired pressure
+- Adjustable Water Pressure: An adjustment screw in the cap allows you to select the desired pressure

 The Renator M11 faces stiff competition from Camco’s adjustable pressure regulator.
 The Camco 40058 bears many similarities to the Renator M11, but with the Camco name backing it.